An animal emblem

 Platypus can be seen at Taronga Zoo Sydney in the Platypus House and in the Blue Mountains Bush Walk.

-The platypus plays an important role in the food web and ecology of Australian freshwater ecosystems.
+The Platypus plays an important role in the food web and ecology of Australian freshwater ecosystems.
 Taronga has made a conservation commitment to the Platypus and we are working hard to protect them in the wild.
+A joint research project with University partners will assess impacts of fragmentation and threatening processes on platypus; Taronga also supports partnerships aiming to deliver significant areas of habitat restoration.
 In partnership with the Australian Platypus Conservancy, Taronga supports a research program investigating and promoting alternatives to reduce the capture of Platypus through yabby trapping - a favourite Australian pastime.
 Continuing to develop our platypus breeding program to better understand this incredibly secretive and elusive species is a challenge we eagerly accept.